aws/aws-cdk/packages/@aws-cdk/aws-ec2/README.md

 You can configure [EC2 Instance Metadata Service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) options to either allow both IMDSv1 and IMDSv2 or enforce IMDSv2 when interacting with the IMDS.

+---

+_**Note**: The following examples also set the `uniqueLaunchTemplateNames` property to `true`, which we highly recommend you to do for your applications.
+To require IMDSv2 on an instance, a Launch Template with an IMDS configuration that requires IMDSv2 is created and associated with the instance.
+By setting this property to `true`, the names generated for these Launch Templates will be made unique to avoid name collisions._

+---

-To do this for a single `Instance`, you can use the `requireImdsv2` property.
+To do this for a single `Instance`, you can use the `requireImdsv2Options` property.
 The example below demonstrates IMDSv2 being required on a single `Instance`:

 ```ts